H.A.T.E.U.

-"H.A.T.E.U." (acronym for "Having A Typical Emotional Upset") is a song by American singer-songwriter Mariah Carey from her twelfth studio albun, Memoirs of an Imperfect Angel (2009).
-It was written and produced by Carey, Tricky Stewart, and The-Dream.
+"H.A.T.E.U." (acronym for "Having A Typical Emotional Upset") is a song by American singer-songwriter Mariah Carey from her twelfth studio album, Memoirs of an Imperfect Angel (2009).
+It was written and produced by Carey, Tricky Stewart, and the-Dream.
 It was released as the third single from the album on November 1, 2009, for radio airplay in the United States.
 It is a down-tempo R&B love song about Carey wishing for the love and pain she feels from a break-up to turn into hate so she can get over the relationship.

 The song garnered a positive response from music critics, with many ranking it amongst the best on the album.
 The song's music video was directed by Brett Ratner in Malibu, and features Carey in a variety of swimsuits walking along the beach.
 She has performed the track live on Today and Late Show with David Letterman.
 "H.A.T.E.U." reached number 72 on the US Hot R&B/Hip-Hop Songs chart.